twilio-labs/twilio-mixologist/docs/README.md

 ### 4. Reply message sent to user

-The notification is sent to the respective [Binding] using the [Twilio X] REST API.
+The reply is sent to the respective conversation using the [Twilio Conversations](https://www.twilio.com/de/docs/conversations) REST API.

 ### 5. Order appears on tablet